Telephone: 01392 727485 or 01392 727463

 Extension: (Streatham) 7485 or (Streatham) 7463

-I am an MRC-funded research fellow in the Centre for Biomedical Modelling and Analysis, housed with the Living Systems Institute.
+I am an MRC-funded research fellow in the Quantitative Biomedical Modelling @ Exeter group, housed with the Living Systems Institute.
 I work primarily in the College of Engineering, Mathematics and Physical Sciences, but work closely with the University of Exeter Medical School In my research, I apply techniques from mathematical modelling (dynamical systems theory, bifurcation analysis) to understand how networks of cells come together to form biological networks that can perform functional tasks.
 I am particularly interested in spatio-temporal patterns of neural activity in the brain and their role in memory and spatial navigation, and the synchronisation of electrical activity amongst the insulin-secreting beta cells in the pancreas.

 Research Themes - Health

 My current projects address the formation of oscillatory neural rhythms in two structures of the brain known as the hippocampus and the entorhinal cortex.
 The cells in these structures are crucial for spatial navigation and memory.
 Defects in the oscillatory rhythms in these areas can be correlated with memory deficits and loss of spatial awareness.
 Such deficits are seen prominently in various forms of dementia.
 By understanding how molecular alterations associated with dementias impact upon network rhythms, we aim to uncover specific pharmacological targets to improve treatment for Alzheimers' Disease.